skipper-worldchallenge/executable/ReadMe.txt

 !!
 Now I am testing system, but I release R02-beta at 13th Dec.
 *1) [completed, 18th Dec] there's not block-rule-info in accesslog when blocking.
-*2) [completee ,18th Dec] that's no enough acls for reverse-proxy that are SourceCountry and OwnIpPort.
+*2) [completed ,18th Dec] that's not enough acls for reverse-proxy that are SourceCountry and OwnIpPort.
 *3) [fixed some bugs, 18th Dec] other bugs
-   I need to improve these.
-R02 13th Dec version isnot improved. sorry.

 		Skipper
 ---------------------------------------------------